-IMPORTANT: Never place anything in battery other than specified electrolyte.
+IMPORTANT: 3/16" above cell plates is the recommended level.
+However do not try to measure this dimension.
+Never place anything in battery other than specified electrolyte.

 5. Slow charge the battery at 1 amp for 2 hours to bring the battery to full charge.